 DEI is complex, and the way that organizations approach it will vary.
 We view the implementation of DEI initiatives as a six-step journey:

-1. Building the Business Case: Using available demographic and organizational data, summarize the current state of workforce to inform DEI planning.
+1. Building the business case: Using available demographic and organizational data, summarize the current state of workforce to inform DEI planning.

 Note: It is important to consider your organizational investment at this initial step.
 Your DEI journey may not require a dedicated budget during its early stages, but planning for future spend is important.
 You will need to invest money for these initiatives to have impact across the broader organization (e.g. on dedicated resources, company events, etc.).
 Investing in DEI just like any other business priority allows it to be woven into the fabric of an organization.

-2. Assessing Where You Are: Understanding current state from multi-level perspectives is critical to developing robust and tailored strategy that is uniquely for your organization.
+2. Assessing where you are: Understanding current state from multi-level perspectives is critical to developing robust and tailored strategy that is uniquely for your organization.

-3. Setting and Prioritizing Goals: Partnering with leadership to define the short and long-term goals across different components to increase DEI maturity.
+3. Setting and prioritizing goals: Partnering with leadership to define the short and long-term goals across different components to increase DEI maturity.
 These goals should align to the broader outcomes that you defined upon starting your journey.

-4. Charting a Roadmap: Identifying activities and milestones to achieve DEI goals, including opportunities for reassessment at key intervals.
+4. Charting a roadmap: Identifying activities and milestones to achieve DEI goals, including opportunities for reassessment at key intervals.

-5. Executing on the Roadmap: Collaborating with key stakeholders to action upon the roadmap to attain success towards DEI goals.
+5. Executing on the roadmap: Collaborating with key stakeholders to action upon the roadmap to attain success towards DEI goals.

-Note on Resourcing: The natural question after developing a roadmap is, “Who is going to execute this work?”
+Note on resourcing: The natural question after developing a roadmap is, “Who is going to execute this work?”
 A common error is to begin a DEI journey and then solely rely on minority team members to lead the work in a volunteer capacity.
 While it’s important to have the voices of minority team members at the table, the effort of progressing DEI should not sit squarely on their shoulders.
 If your organization is not yet able to make DEI a formal role, be sure to engage many different team members from multiple areas and levels of the organization to share the workload and make a plan to ensure these efforts are recognized and rewarded appropriately.
 This could look like a compensation model for DEI leaders or allocating part of a team member’s responsibilities to include DEI work.

-6. Recognizing Success: Provide long-term playbook for the ongoing evaluation of DEI successes and opportunities.
+6. Recognizing success: Provide long-term playbook for the ongoing evaluation of DEI successes and opportunities.

 As a leader, although the context of DEI implementation may be new, the above process and steps should feel familiar.
 It is important to apply the same rigor behind DEI initiatives as you would any transformational initiative within your organization.
 It is important you and your leadership team are vocal about your buy-in and advocacy of this work; your employees will be looking to you to lead by example.
 It is vital that you make time to actively participate in DEI-focused tactics within the roadmap, that you are intentional about your own learning process, and that you model vulnerability and willingness to grow in situations where you may not have the answer.